AndrzejRomaniuk/CV/README.md

 # GENERAL PROFILE
 ---

-Self-driven and passionate about his work, I am a published PhD graduate, looking for long-term career opportunities outside of academia.
-I am especially interested in work where I can use the analytical skills I already possess as well as develop skills related to programming and IT.
+Self-driven and passionate about his work, I am a published PhD graduate, looking for long-term career opportunities inside and outside of academia.
+I am especially interested in work where I can use the analytical skills I already possess as well as develop skills related to programming, especially the utilization of classification algorithms and machine learning.

 # KEY SKILLS
 ---

-**Areas of expertise:**
--	Research:          zooarchaeology, comparative anatomy, taphonomy, micromammal biology
--	Teaching:          human osteoarchaeology and pathology
--	Other:             statistical programming

 **Technical skills:**
 -	Software:          MS Office (Word, Excel, PowerPoint, Outlook), OpenRefine, MeshLab, SPSS